 Skullcap herb - also spelled Scullcap - was traditionally used by North American Indians for sedative and anti anxiety properties.
 Skullcap contains many flavonoids.
 There are herbs and supplements that are more effective for anxiety.
 These include Hydroxytryptophan, the serotonin precursor, Kava Kava, an herb from the South Pacific, Hops herb is helpful to help induce sleep, and Passion-Flower, a gentle herb that helps you relax.
 Some people prefer an herb used in Ayurvedic medicine.
 Taking half a capsule of ashwagandha is one option.
-For those who have trouble relaxing at night and falling asleep, the occasional use of Good-Night-Rx is quite helpful.

 American Skullcap -- Scutellaria lateriflora --

 Chinese Skullcap -- Scutellaria baicalensis --

 Nat Prod Commun.
 2013.
 Anti-oxidative and DNA protecting effects of flavonoids-rich Scutellaria lateriflora.

 Skullcap Herb Research

 The sequences of the plastid gene rpl16 and the rpl16-rpl14 spacer region allow discrimination among six species of Scutellaria.